wenhaowuuu/wenhaowuuu.github.io/_posts/2023-01-01-city_summary_data_pipeline.md

 toc_sticky: true
 ---

 This post shows an examples of an automated workflow from data processing, analysis and visualization that focuses on inspecting the current status of the City of Oakland, California, USA.
-The author developed a python script within Jupyter Notebook that gathers the data and generates interactive visualizations including tables, charts, and maps with [Plotly](https://plotly.com/) and [Folium](https://github.com/python-visualization/folium).
+The author developed a python script within Jupyter Notebook that gathers the data from publicly accessible API data points and generates interactive visualizations including tables, charts, and maps with [Plotly](https://plotly.com/) and [Folium](https://github.com/python-visualization/folium).
 This brief report demonstrates the potential benefits this workflow brings about at scale and some of the key insights the analysis unveils regarding urban planning and policy making.

 # The Quick Snapshot of a City
 ## Where is the City of Oakland?